-Using a spreadsheet programme such as Microsoft Excel makes it easy to create a feed and convert it to the proper format.
+Using a spreadsheet program such as Microsoft Excel makes it easy to create a feed and convert it to the proper format.

 Step 2: Create a header row

-On the first row of the spreadsheet, enter the names of the attributes that describe your items, each in its own column.
-You can list your products to Google Shopping using highly structured information with the help of two types of attributes:
+On the first row of the spreadsheet, enter the names of the attributes that describe your products, each in its own column.
+You can list your products to Shopping ads or free listings using highly structured information with the help of two types of attributes:

 - Required attributes